 I also volunteered with Techo, a nonprofit similar to Habitat for Humanity.
 As a volunteer I had the opportunity to sleep and work in the hottest, driest desert in the world, El Atacama.
 Another nonprofit I volunteered with as an English tutor and a surf guru was Valpo Surf Project.
 With this nonprofit I learned how to surf and taught surfing in the freezing waters of Con Con.

-When did the idea of re-entry get on your radar?
-Did you have any re-entry preparation, training or debriefing?
+When did the idea of reverse culture shock get on your radar?
+Did you have any re-entry shock preparation, training or debriefing?

 As a child of a Marine, I have constantly moved every two to four years.
 At this point in time, I knew how to re-enter my “home” society – or at least I thought I did.
 When I was in Japan, I fell in love with its beauty and its people’s culture.
 But, after returning to the United States I readjusted quickly.
 I cannot say the same occurred when I arrived “home” from Chile.